PKMap/PKMap/README.md

 The codes is programmed and tested on Python 3.8 both on Windows 10 version 2004 and Mojave 10.14.6.
-Since a new format feature introduced in [PEP498](https://www.python.org/dev/peps/pep-0498/) is used, Python lower than 3.6 (exclusive) need a few extra adapting.
+Since a new format feature introduced in [PEP498](https://www.python.org/dev/peps/pep-0498/) is used, Python lower than 3.6 (inclusive) need a few extra adapting.

 ## Installation

-As the `pypi` support is coming,
+The `pypi` support is coming.
-A directly clone will be recommanded.
+A directly clone is always welcomed.

 ## How to use